-Owner's Termination for Convenience (section 11.4): If an Owner elects to terminate for convenience there is a premium payment, which the Parties need to specify in the blank space.
-This payment is not a penalty, but rather reflects a Constructor's lost business opportunity.
-This section is a carefully crafted to balance Constructors and Owners interests and risks.
+Termination by Owner for Convenience (§11.4): If an Owner elects to terminate for convenience there is a premium payment, which the Parties need to specify here.
+This payment is not a penalty, but instead reflects a Constructor's lost business opportunity.
+This section is carefully crafted to balance the Parties' respective interests and risks.
+When using this risk allocation option, the Parties might consider whether the termination premium declines as the Project progresses, with the concept being that the Constructor's lost opportunity cost decreases as well the longer the Constructor is on the Project.

-Dispute Mitigation and Resolution (article 12): This section focuses on mitigation of claims by directing first, direct discussions between the Parties.
-Afterward, the parties may choose to use either a previously selected project neutral or a dispute review board.
-If the Parties decide not to use a project neutral or dispute review board the issue then goes to mediation followed by a binding dispute resolution process of the Parties' choosing.
-If the process goes this far any decision made by the project neutral or the dispute review board can be introduced as evidence at a binding adjudication of the matter.
+Dispute Mitigation and Resolution (Article 12): This article helps mitigate claims and encourages early dispute resolution by first requiring direct discussions between the Parties.
+Afterward, the parties may use either a previously selected Project Neutral or a Dispute Review Board (DRB).
+If the parties decide not to use a Project Neutral or DRB, the issue goes to mediation, followed by a binding dispute resolution process of the Parties' choosing.
+If the process goes this far, any decision made by the Project Neutral, or the DRB can be introduced as evidence at a later binding adjudication of the matter.

-Work Continuance and Payment (section 12.1): The Parties are obligated to continue to perform their obligations under the contract.
-Thus the Constructor continues to perform its work under the contract and the Owner continues to make payments to the Constructor for those amounts not in dispute.
+Work Continuance and Payment (§12.1): The Parties are obligated to continue to perform their obligations under the contract.
+Thus, the Constructor continues to perform its work under the contract, and the Owner continues to make payments to the Constructor for those amounts not in dispute.

-Direct Discussions (section 12.2): In the event the Parties cannot reach an Agreement about the matter in dispute, they are obligated to engage in "good faith" negotiations at the next level in a step approach which moves from field representative to those representatives with greater authority in an effort to resolve the dispute; then if resolution is not achieved within five business days of the first discussion, it moves to the next level of senior executives and if resolution fails within fifteen days of the first discussion, it moves to mitigation.
+Direct Discussions (§12.2): If the Parties cannot reach an agreement about the matter in dispute, they are obligated to engage in "good faith" negotiations at the next level in a step approach that moves from field representative to those representatives with greater authority to resolve the dispute; then if the resolution is not achieved within five business days of the first discussion, it moves to the next level of senior executives, and if resolution fails within fifteen days of the first discussion, it moves to mitigation.

-Mitigation and Mitigation Procedures (section 12.3): Initially the Parties have the option to select either a Project Neutral or Dispute Review Board for the mitigation procedure.
-The Project Neutral/Dispute Review Board is subject to a separate retainer Agreement between the Parties and is obligated to issue nonbinding finding(s) within five business days of referral of the dispute.
+Mitigation (§12.3): Initially, the Parties can select either a Project Neutral or DRB for the mitigation procedure.
+The Project Neutral/DRB is subject to a separate retainer agreement between the Parties.
+It is obligated to issue a nonbinding finding within five business days of referral of the dispute.
 If Parties do not check either of the fill-in-the-blank options, then the procedures provided in this section are not required.

-Binding Dispute Resolution (section 12.5): In previous AGC contract Agreements, the dispute resolution section was a separate exhibit.
-The ConsensusDocs includes this section in the contracts and includes fill-in-the box options.
-If mediation fails to resolve a dispute, the Parties submit the matter to binding dispute resolution using either the current Construction Industry Rules of the American Arbitration Association or litigation in a state or federal court.
+Binding Dispute Resolution (§12.5): If mediation fails to resolve a dispute, the Parties submit the matter to binding dispute resolution using either the current Construction Industry Rules of the American Arbitration Association or litigation in a state or federal court.
 The Parties, however, are free to select another set of rules.
-The costs of the binding dispute resolution process are to be borne by the non-prevailing Party as determined by the Neutral.
+The costs of the binding dispute resolution process are borne by the non-prevailing Party as determined by the Neutral.
+If the parties choose litigation, the